-The Fair Prices Law.
-This regulation also contemplates and sanctions corruption in the context of consumer protection.
-We note there is currently little enforcement of the Fair Prices Law to this date.
+- The Fair Prices Law: this law defines and sanctions corruption in the context of consumer protection.
+There has been little enforcement of the Fair Prices Law to date.

-The Law of Public Contracting.19 Under this law, the contracting public entity is entitled to terminate unilaterally the agreement when the contractor has obtained the contract through corrupt means.
-A prior administrative or judiciary investigation must demonstrate the employment of corrupt means.
+- The Law of Public Contracting:20 under this law, the contracting public entity is entitled to terminate unilaterally the agreement when the contractor has obtained the contract by corrupt means.
+A prior administrative or judicial investigation must demonstrate the use of corrupt means.

-The Law of the Insurance Activity.20 Having a conviction for corruption is one of the impediments to assume certain positions in entities that carry out insurance activities.
+- The Law of Insurance Activity:21 having a conviction for corruption is one of the impediments to assume certain positions in entities that carry out insurance activities.
 This is a temporary impediment applicable for 10 years after having served the corresponding sentence.